 You need to have HDF4 and netCDF4 libraries installed.
-The netCDF4 and the underlying HDF5 must be installed with parallel I/O enabled if you want to use "exact" restart files or output chemistry time-series.
+The netCDF4 and the underlying HDF5 must be installed with parallel I/O enabled if you want to output chemistry time-series.
 You also need python, subversion (1.6 or above), GNU make (sometimes installed as gmake,and sometimes as make), and a FORTRAN compiler.
 To find out the F90 dependencies, we use the makedepf90 program.
 It is available at http://personal.inet.fi/private/erikedelmann/makedepf90/.
 Make sure that it is on your \$PATH.